inko-lang/inko/docs/source/getting-started/types.md

 exist in the compiler.

-`Self` is a type that refers to either the surrounding class, or when used in a trait refers to the class that implements the trait.
+`Self` is a type that refers to either the surrounding class, or when used in a trait, refers to the class that implements the trait.

 `Any` is a type used for a value that could be anything, including data not managed by the Inko runtime such as a pointer to a C structure.
 Types can't be